titan2022/docs/source/Resources/JavaProgramming/installation.md

 :::{tab-item} Windows
 :sync: win

-The WPIlib suite is necessary to run robot code.
+### NI FRC Game Tools
 Follow [instructions in the official docs](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/frc-game-tools.html).
 It might say that you have a limited free trial but in reality it will never run out (similar to WinRAR).

+### WPILib
+Follow the [instructions in the official docs](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
 When choosing the VSCode option, select standalone install.
 Java will be included, but if you already have it installed it shouldn't interfere.
 :::

 :::{tab-item} Linux